WAN-Solutions/wan24-Core/README.md

     - `AcidStream` for ACID stream IO
     - `BackgroundStream` for fast writing in background
     - `FlushStream` for writing to a buffer until a call to flush
+    - `CutStream` for cutting a stream from its position
 - Named mutex helper
     - `GlobalLock` for a synchronous context
     - `GlobalLockAsync` for an asynchronous context